harukins/harukins.github.io/_pages/about.md

 </div>

 ## Recent News
+### April 16, 2025: Guest Lecture at CMU
+I gave a guest lecture in the [Embodied Artificial Intelligence Safety](https://abajcsy.github.io/embodied-ai-safety/) class at CMU Robotics Institute on the effective use of statistical methods for trustworthy policy evaluation.
+I sincerely thank Prof. Andrea Bajcsy for the kind invitation.

+### April 10, 2025: Two Papers accepted at RSS!
+Two papers entitled [Is Your Imitation Learning Policy Better than Mine?
+Policy Comparison with Near-Optional Stopping](https://www.arxiv.org/abs/2503.10966) and [Can We Detect Failures without Failure Data?
+Uncertainty-Aware Runtime Failure Detection for Imitation Learning Policies](https://arxiv.org/abs/2503.08558) have been accepted at Robotics: Science and Systems (RSS) 2025.
+The acceptance rate was 27%.
+We look forward to presenting our work in Los Angeles, USA in June!

 ### August 19, 2024: Paper accepted into RA-L!
 Our latest work entitled [How Generalizable is My Behavior Cloning Policy?
 A Statistical Approach to Trustworthy Performance Evaluation](https://arxiv.org/abs/2405.05439) has been accepted into IEEE Robotis and Automation Letters (RA-L)!
 Check out the [project website](https://tri-ml.github.io/stochastic_verification/) for details.